development / module / forward /

 The dipoli implementation is kindly provided by Thom Oostendorp.

-Finite element method (FEM) implementation
+Finite element method (FEM) implementations

 fieldtrip/external/simbio